GatlenCulp/gatpack/README.md

 - [Cambridge-Boston Alignment Initiative](https://www.cbai.ai/) + [MIT AI Alignment](https://aialignment.mit.edu/) for employing me to work on program logistics which lead me to develop and share this project as a consequence
 - Further upstream, [Open Philanthrophy](https://www.openphilanthropy.org/) provides a lot of the funding for CBAI/MAIA
+- Other AI Safety Student groups who are doing their best to keep the world safe.
 - Thanks to [Samuel Roeca](https://github.com/pappasam) for developing [latexbuild](https://github.com/pappasam/latexbuild), from which some of the LaTeX templating code was borrowed.

 <!-- TODO: Reach out to Samuel and let him know about this. -->